New Models of Care: Vanguard sites

 NAPC’s primary care home model

 The National Association of Primary Care (NAPC) launched their new care model style primary care programme at their annual conference in October 2015.
-The programme is designed to support the strengthening of primary care in line with the new care models outlined in the NHS Five Year Forward View.
+The Primary Care Home (PCH) model is designed to support the strengthening of primary care in line with the new care models outlined in the NHS Five Year Forward View.

 The programme develops the NAPC’s primary care home model and has been endorsed by NHS England with principles aligned to multispecialty community provider (MCP), one of the types of new care model vanguards.